thejsway/thejsway/manuscript/chapter09.md

 Even with these improvements, our RPG is still pretty boring.
 What does it lack?
 Monsters and fights, of course!

-Here's how a fight will be handled: an attacked character will lose a health points value equal to its attacker's strength.
+Here's how a fight will be handled: if attacked, a character sees their life points decrease from the strength of the attacker.
 If its health value fall below zero, the character is considered dead and cannot attack anymore.
 Its slayer receives a fixed number of 10 experience points.

 First, let's add the possibility for our characters to fight one another.
 Since it's a shared ability, we define it as a `Character` method named 'attack()`.